July 30, 2020

 Pitts Carr and Alex Weatherby

-Can You Sue an Auto Repair Shop or Mechanic for Negligence?
+Can You Sue an Auto Repair Shop or Mechanic for Negligence in Georgia?

 Taking your car to a mechanic costs time and money.
 We know that you expect the auto shop to fix your vehicle correctly.
 But if that doesn’t happen, you may be able to sue the mechanics if they did not act reasonably.
 That is because mechanics who commit to working on your motor vehicle have a responsibility to do the work right.
 When that does not happen, a court may say they are negligent.